Guide

 • After 30 bookings, look at your real no-show rate.
 If it’s still above 10%, raise the deposit.

 For the broader paid-content map (subscriptions vs paywall vs courses vs services), see Paid content on Telegram.
+For Stars vs card economics in detail — fees, withdrawal timelines, and when each wins — see Stars vs card payments.
 For the full sell-on-Telegram playbook, see How to sell on Telegram in 2026.
 For what AdminHub Services actually does today, see Services for Telegram.